fishedee/redva/docs/API.md

 ```

 ## Model
-model is the most important concept in dva.
+model is the most important concept in redva.

 e.g.